Carbon Neutrality

 • Rubber Chip Plant of RE100

 On May 1 2019, Toyo Rubber Chip Co., Ltd.'s in-house plants became RE100 plants, that is, 100% of the electricity they use comes from renewable energy sources.
+Electricity used at plants is supplied from the RE100 options of retail electric utilities.

 In addition, by using non-fossil certificates with tracking, we are preferentially receiving electricity generated at the Komiya Photovoltaic Power Station owned by SYNECO Inc. which is a member of our Group.